-Illinois is a growing solar market that has benefitted a strong renewable portfolio standard that requires they generate 25% of their energy from renewable sources by 2025.
-Their investment in solar increased by 3 1/2 times over the last year, growing to $27 million and supporting 166 solar companies.
+Illinois is a growing solar market that has benefited a strong renewable portfolio standard that requires they generate 25% of their energy from renewable sources by 2025.
+Their investment in solar increased by 3 1/2 times over the last year, growing to $27 million and supporting 187 solar companies.

 Facts on the Illinois Solar Industry

-- Illinois ranks 18th nationally in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 6,000 homes.
+- Illinois ranks 19th in the country in cumulative installed solar capacity.
+There is enough solar energy installed in the state to power 6,200 homes.

 - In 2012, $27 million was invested in Illinois to install solar on homes and businesses.
 This represents a 259% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Illinois continue to fall--by 22% from last year.
-National prices have also dropped steadily--by 14% from last year and 31% since 2010.
+- Average installed residential and commercial photovoltaic system prices in Illinois have fallen by 35% in the last year.
+National prices have also dropped steadily— by 5% from last year and 28% from 2010.

 View more solar industry data.